U2EZNeko/PPG-Public/README.md

 ### 10.11.2025:

   - Added PPG-LikedArtists
-  - Uses cache to get artists and creates a playlist with similar songs, moods or artists.
+  - Uses cache to get artists and creates a playlist with similar songs or artists.
+  - Cache file will now hold all liked tracks.

 ### 03.11.2025: